qnnnnez/v2geo/README.md

 * protoc
 * python library: protobuf

-On Debian or Ubuntu, you can simply `apt install wget python3 protoc python3-protobuf` to get everything done.
+On Debian or Ubuntu, you can simply `apt install wget python3 protobuf-compiler python3-protobuf` to get everything done.

 # Steps